-Volume Retention = <time-period-specification> The Volume Retention directive defines the length of time that Bacula will keep records associated with the Volume in the Catalog database after the End time of each Job written to the Volume.
+Volume Retention = <time-period-specification> The Volume Retention directive defines the longest amount of time that Bacula will keep records associated with the Volume in the Catalog database after the End time of each Job written to the Volume.
 When this time period expires, and if AutoPrune is set to yes Bacula may prune (remove) Job records that are older than the specified Volume Retention period if it is necessary to free up a Volume.
+Note, it is also possible for all the Job and File records to be pruned before the Volume Retention period is reached.
+In that case the Volume can then be marked Pruned and subsequently recycled prior to expiration of the Volume Retention period.

 Recycling will not occur until it is absolutely necessary to free up a volume (i.e. no other writable volume exists).
 All File records associated with pruned Jobs are also pruned.
 The time may be specified as seconds, minutes, hours, days, weeks, months, quarters, or years.
 The Volume Retention is applied independently of the Job Retention and the File Retention periods defined in the Client resource.
-This means that all the retentions periods are applied in turn and that the shorter period is the one that effectively takes precedence.
+This means that all the retention periods are applied in turn and that the shorter period is the one that effectively takes precedence.
 Note, that when the Volume Retention period has been reached, and it is necessary to obtain a new volume, Bacula will prune both the Job and the File records.
-This pruning could also occur during a status dir command because it uses similar algorithms for finding the next available Volume.
+And the inverse is also true that if all the Job and File records that refer to a Volume are pruned, then the Volume may be pruned and recycled regardless of its retention period.
+Pruning may also occur during a status dir command because it uses similar algorithms for finding the next available Volume.

-It is important to know that when the Volume Retention period expires, Bacula does not automatically recycle a Volume.
+It is important to know that when the Volume Retention period expires, or all the Job and File records have been pruned that refer to a Volume, Bacula does not automatically recycle a Volume.
 It attempts to keep the Volume data intact as long as possible before over writing the Volume.